miki4920/UnityPlatformerGame2D/README.md

-# UnityPlatformerGame2D
+# python-neural-evolution-jumping-ai
-A project focused on applying Neural Evolution AI to a variety of games
+A project focused on using NEAT AI to create a platform jumping.